The End of Genesys: Reception

 The End of Genesys was met with generally positive reviews from music critics and electronic music outlets, with critics highlighting its cohesive sound, Anyma's singular artistic vision, and the features' contributions.

 Writing for This Song Is Sick, JD Scribner praised the record calling it a perfect closer to trilogy, dubbing it as a "cinematic" and "stunning" album.
 On his review, Scribner highlighted the tracks: "Taratata", "The End Of Genesys", and "Human Now".

-Similary, Ansh Talim of EDM.com, also praised the record for its cinematic production, describing it as an "ambitious collection" of tracks.
+Similarly, Ansh Talim of EDM.com also praised the record for its cinematic production, describing it as an "ambitious collection" of tracks.
 Talim, also praised Anyma's "bold artistic vision", calling the album his most "impactful" album to date.

 Mark Mancino of DJ Life Magazine stated that with The End of Genesys, Anyma solidifies his place as a "distinct and visionary force, capable of delivering genre-defying experiences that transcend the DJ booth".
 Mancino also said that the album "its a cinematic, emotional, and philosophical statement about what electronic music can be when boundaries are pushed and art takes center stage."
 Concluding that Anyma "isn’t just closing a trilogy, he’s opening the door to a new era."